CloudLabs-MOC/mslearn-azure-developer/instructions/azure-functions/Lab08-getting-started-page.md

    The development environment used to build, debug, and deploy the Azure Function.

 3. **Azure Functions Core Tools**
-   Enables local debugging, testing, and running of Azure Functions before deploying.
+   Enables local debugging, testing, and running of Azure Functions before deployment.

 4. **Azure Portal**
-   Used to create and configure the Function App, Storage Account, and other required Azure resources.
+   Used to create and configure the Function App, Storage Account, and related Azure resources.

 5. **Azure Function App**
-   The fully managed hosting platform where your deployed serverless functions run.
+   The managed hosting environment where the deployed Azure Function runs.

 ---